Sandy Claws (film)

-Sandy Claws is a 1954 Warner Bros.
-Looney Tunes cartoon directed by Friz Freleng.
-The short was released on April 2, 1955, and stars Tweety, Sylvester and Granny.
-The voices are performed by Mel Blanc and Bea Benaderet.
+Sandy Claws is a Warner Bros.
+Looney Tunes cartoon directed by Friz Freleng, released on April 2, 1955, and starring Tweety, Sylvester and Granny.
+Voiceovers were performed by Mel Blanc and Bea Benaderet.

 Plot

 Granny takes Tweety to the beach while expressing anticipation for trying on her new bikini bathing suit.
 Meanwhile, Sylvester, fishing on the pier, spots Tweety in his cage across the pier and unguarded.
 Thinking he's in for a free meal, Sylvester's plans are thwarted when the tide washes him away, leaving Tweety stranded.

 Sylvester employs various tricks to reach Tweety, including lowering himself with a fishing line, driving a motorboat, using water skis, and inflating balloons as water wings, which attracts sharks.
 Eventually, Granny, mistaking Sylvester's actions for a rescue attempt, aids him.

 After several mishaps, Tweety takes matters into his own hands, successfully rowing his cage ashore.
 Granny, focused on reuniting with Tweety, neglects Sylvester, who ends up in the dog pound due to her overzealous attempts to reward him.